optoro/botany/README.md

-# Etiquette
+# Botany

-Etiquette is an abstract contextual rules engine.
+Botany is an abstract classification engine.
 It helps you manage complex decision trees related to your data models without cluttering them.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'etiquette'
+    gem 'botany'

 And then execute: